Suman-00X/Du-Buddy/readme.md

 ---

-# DU Buddy
+# Teacher Buddy

-DU Buddy is a web application designed to facilitate communication and scheduling between students and teachers at a university.
+Teacher Buddy is a web application designed to facilitate communication and scheduling between students and teachers at a university.
 It allows students to request sessions with teachers and provides a dashboard for both students and teachers to manage session requests.

 ## Features